Alguire11/RL/replit.md

-# Enoíkio - Rent Credit Building Platform
+# RentLedger - Rent Credit Building Platform

 ## Overview

-Enoíkio is a comprehensive rent credit building platform that helps tenants automatically track on-time rent payments and build a credit portfolio.
+RentLedger is a comprehensive rent credit building platform that helps tenants automatically track on-time rent payments and build a credit portfolio.
 The application uses a modern full-stack TypeScript architecture with React frontend, Express backend, and PostgreSQL database.

 ## User Preferences